 - Soak dal for 15 minutes.
 You can use whole grain toor dal.

-- Cut kale, tomatillos, onion and chillies into pieces.
+- Cut kale, tomatillos, onion, and chilies into pieces.
 Add vegetables and salt to dal.

 - Prepare for tadka.

-- In small sauce pan, add oil and heat.
+- In a small saucepan, add oil and heat.

 - Add red chilies till brown.

-- When chillies are brown, add mustard seeds.
+- When chilies are brown, add mustard seeds.